 “THETIS please contact Rafina Traffic Control on Ch 11”.

 Later when the sun was low I removed the tent, took a shower, and went ashore.
+On the way I saw a broken mast from another sailboat.
 I bought some fruits and few other provisions.
 I then went to eat at the Γευσήπλους - Gevsiplous taverna that was recommended to me by my sister-in-law Mirka who has a house here in Karystos.
-Indeed everything I had was very fresh and delicious obviously, carefully made with the best of ingredients.
+Indeed everything I had was very fresh and delicious, obviously carefully made with the best of ingredients.

 When I got aboard Thetis I took a shower, changed clothes, and taking with me a bottle of 2010 Kalami wine, went back ashore and rode up the hill to Katevati.
 The socialization with this convivial Athenian crowd was intense.
 The whole local community was gathered at Thanasis’ and Pascal’s.
 A very pleasant evening with good food, good wine, and lots of conversations.
 Nevertheless I felt that I had to leave early with the expected force 8 gale.
 Indeed the onboard barometer had fallen to 1000 mB from the 1005 of this morning.